namiwang/namiwang.github.io/about.md

 ## as a translator

-- I'm the co-translater of the simplified Chinese version of _MongoDB: The Definitive Guide_.
+- I’m a co-translater of the simplified Chinese version of *MongoDB: The Definitive Guide* from *O'Reilly*

 ## as a novelist